ericsolberg/sapwebide-docker/README.md

 > This is optional but if you do, you can access SAP Web IDE through http://localhost/webide/index.html

 ### Important
 Do not create any projects/content in SAP Web IDE that you intend to save.
-Anything you save Will be lost when you shut down and re-start your container.
-Mapping projects to a local volume or GitHub are on the todo list
+Anything you save will be lost when you shut down and re-start your container.
+Mapping projects to a local volume or GitHub are on the todo list.

 ### Shutting Down
 To shut down your container, use the `docker kill` command.
 You can use the instance ID reported from `docker ps`: